 The temperatures range from around 60 degrees in the winter to 90 degrees in the dead of summer.
 Even with the humidity, the breeze off the ocean tends to make it feel a bit cooler.

 The water temperatures average between 77 degrees in the winter and 87 degrees in the summer.

 Legal tender is the Bahamian dollar ($BSD), but US currency is accepted and usually given as change in the Bahamas.
 If paying in cash, make sure to confirm you’re getting a change in US currency.

 There are ATM machines around the resorts, but expect to pay a steep service fee to access them.
 Credit cards and digital payments are also accepted at most locations on the island, especially at the large resorts.

 READ MORE: 16 Photos of Half Moon Cay, Bahamas

 Even though the island is only seven miles long, you may want find a way to get around.

-There is a Resorts Worlds tram service that makes select stops around the island and operates every 30 minutes.
-These trams have marked pick-up locations and will take you from the cruise ship to different Resorts World properties.
+A Resorts Worlds tram service makes select stops around the island and operates every 30 minutes.
+These trams have marked pick-up locations and will take you to different Resorts World properties from the cruise ship.
 (Note: they only operate between Resorts World properties.)